im-open/cache-check/README.md

+# This action's purpose can now be fulfilled with the latest version of [actions/cache](https://github.com/actions/cache).

 # check-for-cache

 This is a fork of [martijnhols/actions-cache] at version 3.0.4 but only contains a slimmed down version of the [check] action.